-No study has been undertaken in Washington State to determine if there is an association between agricultural fairs and Shiga toxin-producing Escherichia coli (STEC) infections, despite a fair associated outbreak in 2015 that sickened 60 people.
-The main objective of this study was to determine if there is an increased risk of reported STEC infections within seven days of a county fair in Washington State.
-A case-crossover study design utilizing conditional logistic regression was performed to estimate the odds ratio (OR) of STEC infection within 7 days of a county fair.
+No study has been undertaken in Washington state to determine if there is an association between agricultural fairs and Shiga toxin-producing Escherichia coli (STEC) infections, despite a fair-associated outbreak in 2015 that sickened 60 people.
+The main objective of this study was to determine if there is an increased risk of reported STEC infections within seven days of a county fair in Washington state.
+A case-crossover study design utilizing conditional logistic regression was performed to estimate the odds ratio (OR) of STEC infection within seven days of a county fair.
 Across all counties, our model estimated a 31% (95% CI: 2-66%) increase in the odds of a reported case of STEC during and within seven days of a county fair.
-By age group, a statistically significant OR was found among 10 to 19-year-olds who had an estimated 135% (95% CI: 33-315%) increase in the odds of STEC during and within seven days of a county fair.
-This study suggests that county fairs are a risk factor for STEC infections in Washington State and highlights the need for continued public health measures to reduce transmission risk at these events.
+By age group, a statistically significant OR was found among 10- to 19-year-olds who had an estimated 135% (95% CI: 33-315%) increase in the odds of STEC during and within seven days of a county fair.
+This study suggests that county fairs are a risk factor for STEC infections in Washington state and highlights the need for continued public health measures to reduce transmission risk at these events.